-Base Event Description Source / Justification Value (probability of event failure) GOOD ADHESION No requirement to apply poor adhesion status arises If no need for poor adhesion adjustment of the ETCS arises whilst the DMI error is present, then the harmful situations of not having it applied when it should be would not arise, and the potential for the DMI failure to result in harm would not develop.
+Base Event Description Source / Justification Value (probability of event failure) Even if the assumptions and statistics above are believed reliable, there could be uncertainties.
+Therefore a safety margin of 10 is taken into account, which means that the probability for FIRE is finally set to 210-6.
+In the long run, the aim should be that all tunnels use track condition "tunnel stopping area" since it is a safety enhancing feature; therefore the above figure is not further decreased.
+GOOD ADHESION No requirement to apply poor adhesion status arises If no need for poor adhesion adjustment of the ETCS arises whilst the DMI error is present, then the harmful situations of not having it applied when it should be would not arise, and the potential for the DMI failure to result in harm would not develop.
 [The braking distance indicated on the DMI will not be less than that required to achieve the braking target.]
 0.05 Bad adhesion conditions could occur when fallen leafs cover the rail or when snow/rain is present.
 Most modern trains have sanding equipment which could mitigate the bad adhesion when deployed.
 This would justify quite a low figure for the failure of this event.
 It is assumed that 5% of the time, there would be a real need for reduced adhesion in the brake curve calculations.

-Base Event Description Source / Justification Value (probability of event failure) GPI DATA OK Driver's estimate of missing GPI data is sufficiently accurate If no Geographic Position information is displayed to a driver, and they decide to compensate for the missing information by estimating their position, provided their estimate is reasonably accurate, there is minimal risk that the signaller's action in response to the information would result in a dangerous situation developing.
+Base Event Description Source / Justification Value (probability of even failure) GPI DATA OK Driver's estimate of missing GPI data is sufficiently accurate If no Geographic Position information is displayed to a driver, and they decide to compensate for the missing information by estimating their position, provided their estimate is reasonably accurate, there is minimal risk that the signaller's action in response to the information would result in a dangerous situation developing.
 This will depend upon the driver's skill and the nature and availability of other sources of position information.
 This point to category C in the table in Section 5.6.
 0.1

-Base Event Description Source / Justification Value (probability of event failure) GRADIENT Train not on gradient (no unexpected movement) Used in two situations: 1.
+Base Event Description Source / Justification Value (probab of failure) ility event GRADIENT Train not on gradient (no unexpected movement) Used in two situations: 1.
 In secondary tree LSP when having lost standstill protection, the train will not roll away unless it is on a sufficient gradient (to overcome static friction in the train).
 Roll away protection would still be available.
 2. In DMI-04h to determine if train movement occurs after an ETCS Intervention if the train brakes are removed by ETCS due to a spurious ACK without the driver's knowledge.
 Consideration will need to be given to both situations in quantifying the even probability, as the likelihood of being on gradient may differ between the two (as Situation 1 will only arise in Station areas, whereas situation 2 could occur anywhere on the Infrastructure).
 Also, in the case of situation 2, it is also likely that the brake controller will be in a position under which train movement could occur if on a gradient as the train was in motion prior to the Intervention.
 0.1